5 of the Best Ways to Enjoy Fall in The Woodlands

 Bonus: Many of The Woodlands’ restaurants with outdoor patios are also pet friendly, so you don’t have to leave your dog at home!

 From world-renowned headliners to talented local musicians, The Woodlands has it all.
 Yet unlike most other places, you can catch a show as you delight in the brisk air of an autumn evening.
 The epicenter of the local live music scene is The Cynthia Woods Mitchell Pavilion.
-This fall, find a cozy spot on the grassy lawn for Ozzy Osbourne on his last tour (Sept.
-28), a performance by Florence + the Machine (Sept.
-30), or the Houston Symphony’s “Hocus Pocus Pops” concert (Oct.
-12).
-Yet, there’s more.
-The Woodlands has two free outdoor concerts series in the fall, Concerts in the Park on Sunday evenings (Sept. – Oct.) and Rock the Row in Hughes Landing on Thursdays (Oct. – Nov.).
+The Woodlands has a few free outdoor concert series in the fall, Concerts in the Park on Sunday evenings (Sept. – Oct.) and Rock the Row in Hughes Landing on Thursdays (Oct. – Nov.).
 Both have different themes for each performance, ranging from classic rock and funk to covers of popular 80’s songs.

 Regardless of what kind of music you like, you can find it outdoors in The Woodlands this fall.

 Autumn’s friendlier weather and abundant sunshine sets up the perfect conditions to spending time outdoors.
 With miles of trails to hike or bike, The Woodlands is just the place to do that.
 Follow the trails that meander through The George Mitchell Nature Preserve’s dense pine forest and you’ll feel like you’re far from it all.
 If you’re looking to work up a sweat, jog or ride your bike along the more than 160 miles of paved trails that weave through The Woodlands.
 Since these pathways are separated from traffic, they provide a safe place to exercise and get around town.